chriskmanx/qmole/README.md

 QMole uses the excellent [Herbstluft Window Manager](https://www.herbstluftwm.org).
 The window managers [Fluxbox](http://fluxbox.org), [i3](https://i3wm.org), and [Awesome](https://awesomewm.org) are also supported.

 QMole is designed and authored by [Chris Kohlhepp](https://chriskohlhepp.wordpress.com) - [LinkedIn Profile](https://www.linkedin.com/in/chriskohlhepp/) and licensed open-source under the GNU GENERAL PUBLIC LICENSE.
-A special mention goes to Florian Engel of Cologne, Germany, for being the maintainer of QMole for the last year and a half.
+A special mention goes to Florian Engel of Cologne, Germany, for being the maintainer and scribe of QMole for the last year and a half.
 Thank you Florian.
 Thank you also to our beta testers Kyle Serbov,  Jimmy Huy & Tejas Desai.

 ![Flying Mole Banner](qmolefly.png)